-Introduction/Objective This study aimed to investigate the impact of multidisciplinary management led by brain-heart health experts on the quality of life (QoL) of patients suffering from post-stroke dysphagia.
+Introduction/Aim This study aimed to investigate the impact of multidisciplinary management led by brain-heart health experts on the quality of life (QoL) of patients suffering from post-stroke dysphagia.

 Methods A total of 194 patients with post-stroke dysphagia, treated between January 2021 and June 2024, were selected and randomly assigned to a control group (99 cases, standard care) and an observation group (95 cases, multidisciplinary management by brain-heart health experts).
 Both groups received intervention for three months.
-The swallowing function, clinical efficacy, nutritional risk and QoL were compared between the two groups before and after the intervention using the water-swallowing test (WST), the Gugging Swallowing Screen (GUSS), Nutritional risk screening 2002 (NRS2002) and stroke-specific QoL scale (SS-QOL).
+The swallowing function, clinical efficacy, nutritional risk and QoL were compared between the two groups before and after the intervention using the Water Swallowing Test (WST), the Gugging Swallowing Screen (GUSS), Nutritional Risk Screening 2002 (NRS2002) and Stroke-Specific Quality of Life Scale (SS-QOL).